Cyprinodon brontotheroides

-Cyprinodon brontotheroides, the durophage pupfish, is a species of ray-finned fish belonging to the family Cyprinodontidae, the killifishes.
+Cyprinodon brontotheroides, the molluscivore or durophage pupfish, is a species of ray-finned fish belonging to the family Cyprinodontidae, the killifishes.
 This species is endemic to San Salvador Island in the Bahamas.

 Taxonomy

-Cyprinodon brontotheroides was first formally described in 2013 by Christopher H. Martin and Peter C. Wainwright with its type locality given as Cresent Pond, San Salvador Island.
+Cyprinodon brontotheroides was first formally described in 2013 by Christopher H. Martin and Peter C. Wainwright with its type locality given as Crescent Pond, San Salvador Island.
 The genus Cyprinodon is classified within the pupfish subfamily, Cyprinodontinae, belonging to the killifish family, Cyprinodontidae, which belongs to the suborder Cyprinodontoidei of the order Cyprinodontiformes.

 Etymology

 Cyprinodon brontotheroides belongs to the genus Cyprinodon, a name which combines Cyprinus, which means "carp" or "minnow", with "odon, meaning "tooth", in other words a carp- or cyprinid-like fish but with teeth, i.e. a toothcarp.
 The specific name, brontotheroides, suffixed -oides onto the name of the extinct family of Perissodactyla, the brontotheres.
 This is an allusion to the similarity of the protruding nasal region of this fish to the "bizarre" horn-like skull appendages of brontotheres.